St. John's Law Review

 St. John's Law Review is a student-run organization that publishes scholarly articles of legal significance across all topics.
 The Law Review publishes four issues each year.
 In addition Law Review publishes two issues annually of the Journal of Catholic Legal Studies.

 About the Law Review

 The St. John’s Law Review is a student-run organization that publishes scholarly articles of legal significance across all topics.
-First published in 1926 and part of the St. Thomas Moore Institute for Legal Research since 1954, the Law Review is the organization’s flagship journal.
+Part of the St. Thomas More Institute for Legal Research since 1954, the Law Review is the organization’s flagship journal.
 The Law Review provides legal practitioners and scholars with commentary and analysis of recent developments in diverse areas of local, national, and international law.
 The Law Review publishes four issues annually, with content primarily consisting of articles from outside authors and notes and comments from Law Review members.
 Periodically, the Law Review features conferences, symposia, and book reviews.
 All content in the Law Review is proudly selected, researched, and edited by Editors and Staff Members of the St. John’s Law Review.

-- Please visit the St. John's Law Scholarship Repository to access the full Law Review Articles Archive.
+- Please visit the St. John's Law Scholarship Repository to access:

 - Current Issue

 - Current Members